The Best Things About Special Needs Dogs

 1. Emergency Preparedness

 Before you leave, look up the locations of the veterinary clinics near your destination.
-Make note of their holiday hours and their availability during your stay.
+Make note of their hours and their availability during your stay.
 You can also keep a list of emergency contacts, including your regular vet, in your phone.

 1. Alternatives to Travel